-As of June 30, 2023, the Company had an accumulated deficit of approximately \$492.1 million (December 31, 2022, \$464.3 million); cash and cash equivalents and investment balances of approximately \$23.3 million (December 31, 2022, \$47.0 million); and working capital of approximately \$13.3 million (December 31, 2022, \$47.2 million).
+As of September 30, 2023, the Company had an accumulated deficit of approximately \$503.6 million (December 31, 2022, \$464.3 million); cash and cash equivalents and investment balances of approximately \$17.7 million (December 31, 2022, \$47.0 million); and working capital of approximately \$7.3 million (December 31, 2022, \$37.2 million).
 In order for the Company to meet its capital requirements, and continue to operate, additional financing will be necessary.
 The Company is evaluating strategies to obtain the required additional funding for future operations.
 These strategies may include, but are not limited to, obtaining equity financing, debt financing, committed equity facilities or other financing instruments and restructuring of operations to decrease expenses.
-However, given the impact of the company will be able to access further equity when needed.
+However, given the impact of the economic downturn on the U.S. and global financial markets, the Company may be unable to access further equity when needed.
 As such, there can be no assurance that the Company will be able to obtain additional liquidity when needed or under acceptable terms, if at all.
+The Company's current cash, cash equivalents and investments will enable the support of operations through March 2024.
 The consolidated financial statements do not reflect any adjustments to the carrying amounts and classification of assets, liabilities, and reported expenses that may be necessary if the Company were unable to continue as a going concern.
 Such adjustments may be material.